 IgG: In its four forms, provides the majority of antibody-based immunity against invading pathogens.
 The only antibody capable of crossing the placenta to give passive immunity to fetus.

 IgM: Expressed on the surface of B cells and in a secreted form with very high avidity.
 Eliminates pathogens in the early stages of B cell mediated (humoral) immunity before there is sufficient IgG.

-Note that IgG and IgE are prominent in allergy.
+Note: IgG and IgE are prominent in allergy.

 Allergy testing involves having a skin or blood test to find out what substance, or allergen, may trigger an allergic response in a person.
 Skin tests are usually done because they are rapid, reliable, and generally less expensive than blood tests, but either type of test may be used.

 A small amount of a suspected allergen is placed on or below the skin to see if a reaction develops.
 There are three types of skin tests:

 - Skin prick test.
 This test is done by placing a drop of a solution containing a possible allergen on the skin, and a series of scratches or needle pricks allows the solution to enter the skin.
 If the skin develops a red, raised itchy area (called a wheal), it usually means that the person is allergic to that allergen.
 This is called a positive reaction.

 - Scratch test, also known as a puncture or prick test: First, your doctor or nurse will look at the skin on your forearm or back and clean it with alcohol.
 They’ll mark and label areas on your skin with a pen.
 Then they’ll place a drop of a potential allergen on each of those spots.
 Next, they’ll prick the outer layer of your skin to let the allergen in.
 (It’s not a shot, and it won’t make you bleed.)